vguerra/CarND-Path-Planning-Project/MODEL_DOCUMENTATION.md

 If the closest car happens to be within collision distance ( which is defined by the car radius ), then the cost is 1.

-Now, the weights that multiply each function are as follow:
+Now, the weights that multiply each function are as follows:

 * Weight for cost of Change of Lane = 4.
 * Weight for cost of Closest Car = 18.